Terence Crawford: Early career

-Crawford made his professional debut on March 14, 2008, knocking out Brian Cummings in the first round.
+Crawford made his professional debut on March 14, 2008, fighting as a lightweight (130 lb - 135 lb) and knocking out Brian Cummings in the first round.
 He compiled a record of 19–0 with 15 wins by way of knockout (KO) against largely unheralded opposition.

 Crawford's first notable bout was against Breidis Prescott on the undercard of the second fight between Brandon Ríos and Mike Alvarado.
 Prescott was originally scheduled to face WBA light welterweight champion Khabib Allakhverdiev, who withdrew with an injured elbow.
 Crawford was originally supposed to meet Robert Osiobe on the same card, but accepted the offer to fill in for Allakhverdiev on three-days notice.
 Crawford defeated the Colombian by a unanimous decision.
 Crawford received a purse of $125,000, whilst Prescott received $50,000.
 This was the first time Crawford fought a ten-round fight and his first time fighting at the 140 lb. limit.

+Crawford vs. Sanabria

 Crawford fought Alejandro Sanabria on June 15, 2013.
 Held at the American Airlines Center in Dallas, Texas, the fight served as an eliminator for the WBO lightweight title and was also for the vacant WBO-NABO lightweight title.

-In the sixth round Crawford knocked Sanabria to the ground.
-Though Sanabria was able to return to his feet within the count, the fight was waved off by referee Laurence Cole, giving Crawford a technical knockout (TKO) victory.
+After a slow start in rounds one and two, Crawford outlanded Sanabria 2–1 in power shots over the next three frames.
+The fight ended just after the bell rang to start the sixth round.
+Crawford charged forward, landing a precise left hook to Sanabria's jaw that sent him crashing to the canvas, headfirst, in a forward roll.
+Though Sanabria was able to return to his feet at the count of seven, he was left staggered, which caused the fight to be waved off by referee Laurence Cole, giving Crawford a technical knockout (TKO) victory.

 Crawford vs. Klimov

-On August 21, 2013 it was announced that Crawford would fight undefeated Russian boxer and WBO #12 ranked Andrey Klimov in another elimination bout, which would see the winner challenge WBO champion Ricky Burns.
-The fight was scheduled for ten rounds and took place on the undercard of Miguel Cotto vs. Delvin Rodriguez on HBO at the Amway Center in Orlando, Florida on October 5.
+On August 21, 2013, it was announced that Crawford would fight undefeated Russian boxer and WBO #12 ranked Andrey Klimov in another elimination bout, which would see the winner challenge WBO champion Ricky Burns.
+The fight was scheduled for ten rounds and took place on the undercard of Miguel Cotto vs. Delvin Rodriguez on HBO at the Amway Center in Orlando, Florida, on October 5.
 Klimov was coming off a majority decision (MD) win over fringe contender John Molina Jr. in June 2013.

 After ten rounds, all three judges scored the fight 100–90 in Crawford's favour, Klimov's first defeat as a professional.
 According to CompuBox stats, Crawford landed 192 of 604 punches (32%), whilst Klimov landed 57 of 290 (20%).
 In the post-fight interview, Crawford spoke on how he went in and got the job done, "I outboxed him.
 It was easy all night long.
 I thought I was hurting him all night long.
 I was never in any trouble and I thought he was in trouble."
 Due to Klimov's lack of action, it prompted a member of his team to call him a 'coward' after round eight in the corner.